 If you have kids – they can be taken care of!

 Youth evening activities are from 6pm to 10pm, teen evening activities from 6pm to 1am and late night kidsitting is available from 10pm to 1am ($5 hour per child).

 Ask for help

 The staff on Princess Cruises are vast!
-There’s 1 member of staff for every guest on board, and they are definitely around to help you!
+There’s 1 member of staff for every 2 guests on board, and they are definitely around to help you!
 Getting on a cruise for the first time can be overwhelming.
 Just ask any member of staff for help, and they’ll guide you in the right direction.

 Do you have any more essential tips for first time cruisers?